madsutherland/Optimized-Drug-Screening-Libraries/README.md

 Folder/file convention:
 DB_xxx.sdf = the libraries I started with;

 initial_geos = molecular structure files for conformers generated in MMFF using OpenBabel's GetConformers functionality;

 MOPAC_infiles = input files to energy-optimize atomic coordinates, starting with those in initial_geos, in MOPAC using PM7 and the COSMO solvent model;

 MOPAC_outfiles = .out, .arc and .cos files from those MOPAC runs;

-optimized_geos = *final, optimized* molecular structures for the conformers, extracted from the MOPAC outfiles, in .xyz format and after conversion to .sdf using Mathematica or Open Babel.
+optimized_geos = *final, optimized* molecular structures for the conformers, extracted from the MOPAC outfiles, in .xyz format and after conversion to .sdf using Open Babel. *Note* Open Babel has known issues interpreting polyheterocyclic structures.
+If you encounter a structure with a valence error, the original/correct structure is in the MOPAC outfiles.